 Iowa was initially one of the last states expected to consider legalizing sports betting, but this is no longer the case.
 In a state where daily fantasy sports and internet poker have been opposed, the future of sports wagering seems to be a topic that lawmakers can agree on.
 Cedar Rapids Mayor Ron Cobett and representatives of the Iowa Gaming Association had been vocal in their support of a regulated sports betting market in Iowa.
 It was estimated that the state could earn between $13 million and $24 million in yearly revenue if the sports wagering industry were regulated.

 In the aftermath of Murphy vs NCAA where the Supreme Court ruled the Professional and Amateur Sports Protection Act of 1992 (PASPA) unconstitutional, many states started to draft their own sports betting bills.
-Prior to the ruling, Iowa did propose preemptive legislation but the measure did not pass.
+Prior to the ruling, Iowa did propose preemptive legislation for sports betting in Iowa but the measure did not pass.
 However, many bills were reintroduced in the legislative session following the end of PASPA and eventually it was SF 617 that made it through and got the governor’s signature.

 Take a look at the Iowa sports betting bill tracker below to see all the legislative actions in the state that led to SF 617 passing.
 There have been about a dozen bills filed but some of them are twin proposals in the House and Senate so we will only focus on the unique ones that had the best chances of causing a stir for state officials or have helped shape the other bills.

 |Best Iowa Sports Betting Sites - 100% Trusted + Safe

 Current Iowa Sports Betting Bills